eNMS-automation/eNMS/docs/source/base/installation.md

     system for device configurations: this variable is the address of the remote git repository where eNMS will push all device configurations.
--   `ip_address`: IP address of this instance of the server.
 -   `plugin_path`: (default: `"eNMS/plugins"`) location of eNMS plugin
     extensions and customizations.
 -   `session_timeout_minutes`: (default: `90`).